codewithmeet/codewithmeet/README.md

 - 🔭 I’m currently working on **multiple frontend and backend projects using ReactJS and Nodejs**

-- 🌱 I’m currently learning **design patterns, SOLID Principles and architecture in depth!**
+- 🌱 I’m currently diving deep in **design patterns, SOLID Principles and architectures!**

 - 💬 Ask me about **ReactJs, Nodejs and Anything related to JavaScript!**